 The tin lizard has ascended the evolutionary ladder and is now a fully-imagined carbon fiber creature.
 It’s Darwinism in action.
-Santa Cruz took the fun-loving, shreddy spirit and adjustability of the beloved aluminum Chameleon and added a lighter, faster, more advanced version of the species.
+We took the fun-loving, shreddy spirit and adjustability of the beloved aluminum Chameleon and added a lighter, faster, more advanced version of the species.
 It’s a do-it-all hardtail that is as happy making the most of backyard booter (mis)adventures as it is fully-loaded with camp gear and a color-matched dangle mug.
+Speaking of color-matched, the carbon chameleon features custom blue Hope hubs and headset on the SE kit making this reptile stand out from the crowd.
+Two bottle cage mounts, including a triple-bolt cargo cage mount under the downtube mean you can escape from the crowds, too.
 The Chameleon changes to suit its environment.
-Twenty-niner or 27.5-plus, geared or single-speed, this adaptable hardtail utilizes a suite of simple, swappable dropouts to convert it from aggro trail charger to single-speed racer to husky bikepacking mule, or anything in between.
-Two bottle cage mounts, including a triple-bolt cargo cage mount under the downtube mean you can escape from the crowds, too.
+Twenty-niner or 27-plus, geared or single-speed, this adaptable hardtail utilizes a suite of simple, swappable dropouts to convert it from aggro trail charger to single-speed racer to husky bikepacking mule, or anything in between.
 Depending on setup and skill level, the Chameleon is capable on a wide range of terrain—aggressive trail riding to jump lines to all-around use.
 Going for maximum speed and rollability?
 Go 29er.
 Riding mostly loose terrain?
 Get some Plus tires that provide traction for days.
+The most versatile bike in our range ticks even more boxes. - Carbon C frame - FOX Rhythm 34 fork - SRAM NX Eagle drivetrain - WTB ST i25 TCS 2.0 29 rims with SRAM hubs - Maxxis tires - Race Face Aeffect dropper seatpost

-The 5010 is the most fun you can have on two off-road wheels and Danny MacAskill’s wee bike of choice.
-Turning trails into pump tracks and logs into launches, this bike begs to spend as much time above the ground as on it.
-It's a laser-sharp, agile trail whip that turns on a dime and loves to pop and play.
+The 5010 is the most fun you can have on two off-road wheels, and Danny MacAskill’s wee bike of choice.
+Turning trails into pumptracks and logs into launches this bike begs to spend as much time above the ground as on it.
+A laser sharp, agile trail whip that turns on a dime and loves to pop and play.
 The 130mm-travel 5010 sports short chainstays and a low BB for a uniquely playful character and an insatiable appetite for negotiating steep, technical climbs.
 When it’s time to descend, the bike’s 66.2/66.5-degree head tube angle (adjusted via flip chip) and generous reach/short stem combo equate to precise, confident handling.
+The 5010’s balance and poise takes riders from uncertain neophyte to fledging flyboy.
+While some bikes are good at going up and down, the 5010 is a bike that’s great at going up, down, left, right, triangle, square, up, up, up, and away!
 The upper-link driven shock VPP suspension is configured to be sharp and responsive.
 A firm beginning stroke makes for responsive, snappy pedaling and provides support for small bump, bump-jump playfulness, while the progressive curve offers the bottom-out resistance to make it feel like there’s a lot more travel than there actually is.
-There’s also more than enough tire clearance to run just about any size tire, with room to run 2.8-inch tires if that’s your thing.
-The 5010 Carbon C S features more performance-oriented components to match your aggressive riding style.
-SRAM Guide R hydraulic disc brakes and a GX Eagle 1x12 drivetrain provide pinpoint speed control, whether you're tucking in for a tight corner or giving it the gas up a scrambly climb.
-Fox absorbs the chop to keep you tracking truly with a 34 Float fork and DPX2 shock while the 27.5-inch tubeless-ready Race Face rim and Maxxis Minion tire combo is light and responsive for efficient, stable handling.
-Kick it up a few notches with an upgrade to Santa Cruz’s Reserve wheels, featuring a carbon rim that holds up to abuse better than most rims of any material, all while staying true and shaving precious rotating mass.
-It’s considered the deep cut in the Santa Cruz range by the riders who really know.
+There’s also more than enough tire clearance to run just about any size tire.
+We spec a variety of tire/rim combos, including 2.6-inch tires on Reserve 37 rims because we feel it’s the sweet spot of rock crawling traction and sportiness, but there’s room to run 2.8-inch tires, if that’s your thing.
+It’s considered the deep cut in the Santa Cruz range by the riders, like Danny MacAskill, who really know.
 While people busily overbike, 5010 owners get to the source.
-It’s the thrasher’s tool.
+It’s the thrasher’s tool. - Carbon C frame - Fox Rhythm 34 27.5 fork - FOX Float Performance DPS rear shock - WTB ST i25 TCS 2.0 27.5 Rims with SRAM hubs - Maxxis Minion tires - 12-speed SRAM NX Eagle drivetrain - Race Face Aeffect dropper seatpost

 Since the day it was born the Bronson has had the biggest personality in Santa Cruz's range of bikes.
 From flat out on the trail to fully flat over a table, each new generation redefines expectations of what a 150mm bike can do.
 The new lower-link mounted shock configuration opens up greater possibilities for maximum bump performance, a supportive mid-stroke, and a barely detectable bottom out.
 With 150mm of VPP travel on 27.5-inch wheels, the Bronson continually rides the sharp edge between agility and stability.
 Ideal for negotiating tech-gnar one moment and fast flowing terrain the next, the 160mm fork travel and 65-degree head angle ensure handling remains refined.
 Meanwhile, the redesigned, one-piece swingarm keeps the rear wheel tracking on point however twisted you get.
 There’s plenty of room to run up to 2.8-inch tires on plus rims.
 Santa Cruz offers build kit options for “regular” 27.5 and Plus using 2.6 tires.
 It feels like sorta-big is the sweet spot between the Velcro-like traction of plus tires and the traditional feel of a supportive casing on standard-width tires.
 The Bronson Carbon C S sports a great all-around build, featuring SRAM's quick-shifting GX Eagle 1x12 drivetrain, SRAM Code R four-piston hydraulic disc brakes paired to 200mm front and 180mm rear rotors, and a Race Face bar and stem combo.
 A tubeless-ready Race Face wheelset wrapped in Maxxis Minion tires ensure confident traction, and the Fox 36 fork and RockShox Super Deluxe shock complement the VPP suspension design, giving you off-the-top response with the capability for big airs when you're ready.
 For even better response and acceleration, choose the optional Santa Cruz Reserve 30 Carbon wheelset and feel your trail bike ascend to a new level of performance.